jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

  ]
  ```

-The first "X" represents 0 on the board, the blank after it represents 1 on the board, the "X" after it represents 2, etc.
+The first "X" represents 0 on the board's cells array, the blank after it represents 1 on the board's cells array, the "X" after it represents 2, etc.

 To reiterate, both of the two arrays above represent the same board, except one has the actual tokens on the board ("X", "O" or blank), while the other has their representative indexes corresponding to the board's cells array (0-8).
-Because of this one to one relationship, other methods can refer to each of the two arrays (#win_indexes and WIN_COMBINATIONS) and find out information about the board.
+Because of this one to one relationship, other methods can refer to each of the two arrays and find out information about the board.

 In the particular above case, a win is imminent in the top row of the board, where an 'X' is needed in the top-middle (or index 1 of the board's cells array) to win.